Child Poverty Action Lab

 Impact

 A sample of CPAL’s applied data work: CPAL developed a new data-sharing infrastructure to deliver daily reports on eviction filings to aid frontline providers supporting renters in need of rent relief and legal aid.
-Before this, eviction data was not publicly available, so providers could not proactively help vulnerable tenants.
+Before this, eviction data was not publicly available, so providers could not proactively help families facing eviction and housing insecurity.

-Since CPAL’s inception, Dallas has reduced the rate of child poverty faster than any other major U.S. city, significantly outpacing peer cities across Texas.
+Since CPAL’s inception, Dallas has achieved one of the steepest declines in child poverty among major U.S. cities, significantly outpacing peer cities in Texas.